 Though outwardly seeming to have it all, Noah, now thirty-five, is actually an empty, lost, and broken man running on automatic pilot.
 He has no true identity due to having allowed his powerful, wealthy parents to manipulate, control, and brainwash him from a young age.
 With the threat of disinheritance and withholding love and approval if he doesn’t comply with the plan they have for his life, Noah is lured in by the reward of great wealth and the illusion of running the family business empire some day.
-In truth, however, Noah is like a regular, everyday guy living a life that was not meant for him.

 Enter Robin, twenty-five years old, who — in direct contrast to Noah — is a vivacious, free spirit.
 Full of life and always living in the moment, Robin’s love saves Noah by inspiring him to stand up to his parents and live his own life at all costs, reclaiming his true self.